enzo-project/enzo-dev/doc/manual/source/developer_guide/AutoAdjustRefineRegion.rst

 `Image(refine\_region.jpg, 33%)? </wiki/Image(refine_region.jpg,%2033%)>`_

-Here is the logic that I have taken to adjust the refine region because it is not a trivial min/max of the positions of the massive particles.
+Here is the logic that we have taken to adjust the refine region because it is not a trivial min/max of the positions of the massive particles.
 If we were to take the maximum distance of the highest resolution particles from the refine region center, we would obtain a minimum covering volume that contains all high